hjohn/Dirk/README.markdown

     Injector injector = new Injector(new JustInTimeDiscoveryPolicy());

-Now we can an instance of ``BookShop`` without any further dependencies needing to be registered:
+Now we can get an instance of ``BookShop`` without any further dependencies needing to be registered:

     BookShop bookShop = injector.getInstance(BookShop.class);